Lecture Notes in Cosmology: CMB power spectra

-where $\hat{n} = -\hat{p}$ are indeed coordinates on the celestial sphere.
-The direction to the photon towards us is $\hat{p}$, so our line of sight unit vector has the opposite sign.
 Now we omit the $(\eta_0, \textbf{x}_0)$ dependence of $\Theta$.
 It is customary to expand a function on the sphere in spherical harmonics $Y_{\ell}^m(\theta, \phi)$.
-Hence, for our temperature fluctuation we have:\footnote{The expansion is usually considered for $\Delta T$, the temperature fluctuation.
+Hence, for our temperature fluctuation, we have:\footnote{The expansion is usually considered for $\Delta T$, the temperature fluctuation.
 In this case, the $a_{T,\ell m}$'s carry dimensions of temperature.
-The only difference between the coefficients of the two expansions is a factor $T_0$, i.e. the temperature of the CMB.} where we have written $\hat n = (\sin\theta\cos\phi, \sin\theta\sin\phi, \cos\theta)$ (i.e. employed spherical coordinates) and $Y^m_{\ell}(\theta,\phi)$ are the spherical harmonics .
-Recall that these are revised in some detail in Sec.~\ref{Sec:SphericalHarmonics}.
+The only difference between the coefficients of the two expansions is a factor $T_0$, the temperature of the CMB.}